sguox002/leetcode/leetcode-all.md

 ->>

 ### array & string
+<<-1588	Sum of All Odd Length Subarrays    		81.1%	Easy
+brutal force is easy.
+O(N): subarry with odd length containing A[i], calculate the times. left we can choose 0,1,...i elements right we can choose 0,1,2 to n-i. remove those even length (half) ->>

+<<-1592	Rearrange Spaces Between Words    		43.8%	Easy
+string operation: read the words, count the spaces and rearrange the spaces ->>
+<<-1606	Find Servers That Handled Most Number of Requests    		36.0%	Hard
+k servers from 0 to k-1. each server handles one task at a time. ith task arrives, if all server is busy the task is dropped. if(i%k)th server is available, assign the task to it. otherwise, assign the task to next available server. (wrap around) each task has a computation time and an arrival time. arrival time is strictly increasing. find the busiest server. brutal force: each task we need search k servers, thus O(nk)
+optimization: using an ordered map to maintain server's next available time.
+Once the server is busy we add k to it. maintain a set for free servers, and a pq for busy servers.
+When arrival times, update busy servers into free servers. always add two i and i+k into it. circular array, heap.
+->>

 <<-1608	Special Array With X Elements Greater Than or Equal X    		62.4%	Easy
 check if there exisit a number that there are exactly x number >=x. x is not necessary an element in the array. counting sort: since elements value<=1000 and array length <=100.